-The mortality tables specified above were determined to reasonably reflect the mortality experience of the Plan as of the valuation date.
-The mortality table was then adjusted to future years using generational projection under scale MP-2017 to reflect future mortality improvements.
+Pre-retirement: The PubS-2010 Employee Amount-weighted Mortality Table (effective December 31, 2022) The mortality tables specified above were determined to reasonably reflect the mortality experience of the Plan as of the valuation date.
+The mortality table was then adjusted to future years using generational projection under scale MP-2021 to reflect future mortality improvements.